gastruc/gastruc.github.io/_teaching/intro_deep_ensg.md

 Tds on Deep Learning for Remote Sensing:

+- Intro to Deep Learning
 - Deep Learning for Multispectral Images
-- Deep Learning for Raster Data
 - Deep Learning for 3D Data
+- Deep Learning for Temporal Data